xapian/xapian-gsoc-proposal/proposal.rst

 **Please note any uncertainties or aspects which depend on further research or investigation.**

-The number of formats to support will depend on community feedback.
-I aim for six new handlers.
+It is possible to work on Office Open XML formats side-by-side with OpenDocument formats.
+It will depend on the similarity between the two.
+For example, it is possible OpenDocument Text (ODT) and Office Open XML Document (DOCX) can be worked on together.

+Work on Pull Request: "Add omindextest to Omega" will depend on the research done in the bonding period.

 **How useful will your results be when not everything works out exactly as planned?**

-It is possible, for some file types we have issues fetching the content.
+It is possible, for some file types, we have issues fetching the content.
 In that case, we'll lack support for few formats which may be fulfilled in the future.